-Considering this role as a guardian of peace and justice, it is remarkable that The Hague, compared to other Dutch cities, was sincerely affected during the Second World War.
-Located on a crucial strategic point at the North Sea and close to London and Germany, the city was largely destroyed by both the occupier and the liberator.
+Given this role as a guardian of peace and justice, it is remarkable that precisely Hague, compared to other Dutch cities was badly hit during the Second World War.
+Located at a strategic crossroads in the North Sea and close to London and Germany, the city was largely destroyed by both occupier and liberator.

 Since the years of reconstruction, the city has made its contribution to a better world.
 During this time, however, the widely-scattered bunkers have been preserved, so that today, as war memories, they form a sharp contrast to the many institutes of peace.

-Now the number of people who remember the horrors of the Second World War is decreasing, the bunkers in The Hague and the dunes of Scheveningen are becoming increasingly important as a historical monument and memorial.
-Though they are equally important as a physical link between war and peace in general, and The Hague and its mission.
+Now there are fewer people who remember the horrors of World War II, the bunkers are in The Hague and the dunes of Scheveningen increasingly important as a historical monument.
+But just as important, they provide a physical link between war, peace and freedom in general, and The Hague and its mission.